scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - **Communication through core ASes**:

-  - **Core-segment combination** (Cases 1a, 1b, 1c, 1d in the previous figure): The up- and down-segments of source and destination do not have an AS in common.
+  - **Core-segment combination** (Cases 1a, 1b, 1c, 1d in {{figure-1}}): The up- and down-segments of source and destination do not have an AS in common.
 In this case, a core-segment is required to connect the source's up- and the destination's down-segment (Case 1a).
 If either the source or the destination AS is a core AS (Case 1b) or both are core ASes (Cases 1c and 1d), then no up- or down-segment(s) are required to connect the respective AS(es) to the core-segment.
-  - **Immediate combination** (Cases 2a, 2b in the figure): The last AS on the up-segment (which is necessarily a core AS) is the same as the first AS on the down-segment.
+  - **Immediate combination** (Cases 2a, 2b in {{figure-1}}): The last AS on the up-segment (which is necessarily a core AS) is the same as the first AS on the down-segment.
 In this case, a simple combination of up- and down-segments creates a valid forwarding path.
 In Case 2b, only one segment is required.

 - **Peering shortcut** (Cases 3a and 3b): A peering link exists between the up- and down-segment.
 The extraneous path segments to the core are cut off.
 Note that the up- and down-segments do not need to originate from the same core AS and the peering link could also be traversing to a different ISD.
-- **AS shortcut** (Cases 4a and 4b): The up- and down-segments intersect at a non-core AS.
-This is the case of a shortcut where an up-segment and a down-segment meet below the ISD core.
+- **AS shortcut** (Cases 4a and 4b): The up- and down-segments intersect at a non-core AS below the ISD core, thus creating a shortcut.
 In this case, a shorter path is made possible by removing the extraneous part of the path to the core.
 Note that the up- and down-segments do not need to originate from the same core AS and can even be in different ISDs (if the AS at the intersection is part of multiple ISDs).
 - **On-path** (Case 5): In the case where the source's up-segment contains the destination AS or the destination's down-segment contains the source AS, a single segment is sufficient to construct a forwarding path.
 Again, no core AS is on the final path.